InformaticsMatters/squonk/docker/deploy/README.txt

 A full Squonk deployment is created from a number of Docker images.
 All images can be used directly from DockerHub.
 Some are standard Docker provided images, others need to be built and pushed to the DockerHub squonk area.
-The deployment is manages through the docker-compose.yml file (this will migrate to a Kubernetes/OpenShift deployment).
+The deployment is managed through the docker-compose.yml file (this will migrate to a Kubernetes/OpenShift deployment).

 The following Docker containers form a Squonk runtime environment